MighTguY/customized-symspell/README.md

 we used the adjancey graph of the keyboard for the weights to the connected nodes.
 <img src="qwerty.png" align="center">

+## Generation of Deletes

+Word deletes are generated with taking edit distance which is minimum of max edit distance and 0.3 * word.length

 ## Built With